center-for-threat-informed-defense/sensor-mappings-to-attack/docs/index.rst

 Sensor Mappings to ATT&CK
 =========================

-Sensor Mappings to ATT&CK (SMTA) is a collection of resources to assist security operations teams and security leaders understand which tools, capabilities, and events can help detect real-world adversary TTPs in their environments.
-SMTA builds on `MITRE ATT&CK® <https://attack.mitre.org/>`_ Data Sources by connecting the conceptual data source representions of information that can be collected to concrete logs, sensors, and other security capabilities that provide that type of data.
+Sensor Mappings to ATT&CK (SMAP) is a collection of resources to assist security operations teams and security leaders understand which tools, capabilities, and events can help detect real-world adversary behaviors in their environments.
+SMAP builds on `MITRE ATT&CK® <https://attack.mitre.org/>`_ Data Sources by connecting the conceptual data source representions of information that can be collected to concrete logs, sensors, and other security capabilities that provide that type of data.

 This project is created and maintained by `MITRE Engenuity Center for Threat-Informed Defense